 11. IKEA - Customer reviews

-- Visual context helps customers envision how multiple products look and function together.
+Why It Works:- Visual context helps customers envision how multiple products look and function together.

 - Authentic testimonials build trust and reduce decision anxiety for large purchases.